davidbailey/dpd/README.md

 # dpd

-dpd is a growing library of quality functions.
+dpd is a growing library of transportation-related functions.
 Currently it is useful for plotting population, employee, and job densities and public transportation accessibility.
+There are also functions for computing a cost-benefit analysis and multiple-criteria analysis.

 Install
 --------